wikimatze/wikimatze.de/books/dynamics-in-software-development.md

 - p 124: Each milestone needs a story
 - p 125: dog food manufactures should eat their own dog food
 - p 141: *"Never trade a bad date for an equally bad date."*
-- p 152: just break the rules to make your team happy - *"Developers love to rebel against authority and structure."*
+- p 152: break the rules to make your team happy - *"Developers love to rebel against authority and structure."*